 Answer: Outdoor pollens can get indoors, so keeping the doors and windows shut is important.
 When conditions are dry and windy, the pollen counts are usually highest in the afternoon so working in the yard may be better in the morning and evening.
 There is no way to completely avoid the pollen, because even if you moved away, the pollens may be blown for many miles.

 Question: What is the cause and how do I get relief for watery eyes?
 I am a 70-year-old male with asthma.
 My eyes water constantly, so much so that tears run down my face.
 This occurs when I go outside (e.g., grocery shopping, walking, etc.).

 Answer: Watery, itchy eyes are usually related to allergic conjunctivitis, although other eye conditions can cause these same symptoms.
 Prescription allergy eye drops can relieve the symptoms of itchy, watery eyes.
 Usually if allergy is the cause, there will be eye itching as well as the watering you describe.
 Check with your doctor about your symptoms and to discuss evaluation and treatment options.

 What are the complications with other respiratory conditions?

-Question: I have a mother-in-law who lives in Napa, CA. She has bad asthma and wants to move out of California.
-Is there a list that shows the "best places to live for asthma suffers"?
+Question: I have a mother-in-law who lives in Napa, California.
+She has bad asthma and wants to move out of California.
+Is there a list that shows the "best places to live for asthma sufferers"?
 If so, can you direct me to it?